autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-your-autoware-meta-repository/creating-autoware-meta-repository.md

 Note: vcs stands for Version Control System, such as Git or Subversion.

-## How to create and custmize your autoware meta-repository
+## How to create and customize your autoware meta-repository

 ### 1. Fork autoware repository